utsavmori/JavaFxFIleEncryption/README.md

 # JavaFxFIleEncryption

-This Repository is GUI tool to encrypt all files in current directory(except hidden).
+This Repository is GUI tool to encrypt all selected files.